tjsego/simservice/docs/src/usage.rst

 SimService :class:`proxies <simservice.PySimService.PySimService>` support serialization
-and so can be attached to, and executed in, separate processes, whether as single, background processes or in batch execution. :class:`<simservice.PySimService.PySimService>` provides a method :meth:`inside_run <simservice.PySimService.PySimService.inside_run>` that takes a Python function as argument, where the function defines instructions for execution of a proxy that is passed as argument.
-This functionality gives end-users the ability to prescribe execution instructions to be carried out by a :class:`proxies <simservice.PySimService.PySimService>` when :class:`PySimService.run <simservice.PySimService.PySimService.run>` is called (*e.g.*, by a process that they define).
+and so can be attached to, and executed in, separate processes, whether as single, background processes or in batch execution. :class:`PySimService <simservice.PySimService.PySimService>` provides a method :meth:`inside_run <simservice.PySimService.PySimService.inside_run>` that takes a Python function as argument, where the function defines instructions for execution of a proxy that is passed as argument.
+This functionality gives end-users the ability to prescribe execution instructions to be carried out by a :class:`proxy <simservice.PySimService.PySimService>` when :class:`PySimService.run <simservice.PySimService.PySimService.run>` is called (*e.g.*, by a process that they define).
 For example, suppose an end-user wishes to execute a batch of ``RandomWalker`` simulations